 Student organizations will work with their organizational advisor for event approval and implementation.

-Student clubs must work with their advisors and the WAC Clubs Coordinator to submit an event proposal form through the club management website.
+Student clubs must work with their advisors and the Associate Director of Campus Life to submit an event proposal form through the club management website.

 For student clubs, a campus event meets one or more of the following criteria: